ervc/candy/readme.md

 	``` python get_all_abundances.py {path to directory}```
 You can also do
 	``` python get_all_abundances.py -h ```
 for more options.
-Once this has been called the `./r00/` can be removed.
+Once this has been called the `./r00/` directory can be removed.